Oarfish: Environment and distribution

-The oarfish inhabits the epipelagic to mesopelagic ocean layers, ranging from 250 meters (660 ft) to 1,000 meters (3,300 ft) and is rarely seen on the surface.
+The oarfish inhabits the epipelagic to mesopelagic ocean layers, ranging from 250–1000 m and is rarely seen on the surface.
 A few have been found still barely alive, but usually if one floats to the surface, it dies due to depressurisation.
 At the depths the oarfish live, there are few or no currents.
 As a result, they build little muscle mass and they cannot survive in shallower turbulent water.

 The members of the family have a worldwide range, with tropical, subtropical, and warm temperate distributions.
 The oarfish typically reside in the mesopelagic zone of the sea.
 However, human encounters with live oarfish are rare, and distribution information is collated from records of oarfish caught or washed ashore.